National Scholarship Programme and Birkbeck Cash Bursary

 What if I withdraw or interrupt my studies?

-- Your entitlement will be reduced pro-rata according to when you leave the course.
+- If you withdraw from your programme of study before you have completed your studies for the year you will not be eligible to receive the NSP fee waiver.
 Cash Bursary payments already made will not need to be paid back.